christinathr2000/TennisCoach/README.md

 Download SPPE detector [HERE](https://drive.google.com/file/d/1OPORTWB2cwd5YTVBX-NE8fsauZJWsrtW/view) and store file in folder ```AlphaPose/models/sppe/```.

-You may need to add the two files by hand because lately ```gdown``` has some unsolved problems or you can use the files from the zipped folder submitted in the Teachcenter.
+You may need to add the two files by hand because lately ```gdown``` has some unsolved problems.
+We could not add the two files to the zip folder submitted in the Teachcenter due to the size of the data.

 We provide 3 test videos in the folder ```AlphaPose/input/```.
 You can set the variable ```video_nr``` to your desired video number.